-On April 27, 2020, the Ontario Government unveiled A Framework for Reopening the Province (available here) – a three-stage plan to gradually reopen the economy following several weeks of shutdown due to COVID-19.
-As proposed, the three-stage plan would see a gradual loosening of restrictions, with 2-4 week assessment periods to consider the daily impact on new COVID-19 cases.
+Ontario is following a three-stage to reopen the economy, first announced on April 27, 2020, as A Framework for Reopening the Province (available here).
+As proposed, the three-stage plan follows a gradual loosening of restrictions, with 2-4 week assessment periods to consider the daily impact on new COVID-19 cases.
+Ontario has recently entered into Stage 2 of the plan.
 Highlights of the plan:

 - Allowing select businesses that are able to immediately meet or modify operations to meet public health guidance and occupational health and safety requirements (eg. curbside pick-up or delivery);

 - Limited reopening of select business such as certain essential constriction projects, retail with a street-front entrance, motor vehicle dealerships, media operations, emissions inspection facilities, research and development, seasonal activities and services, certain sport activity, some health care services, pet services, libraries, and household services.

 - Began on June 12th for most regions

 - Toronto Public Health and Peel Public Health regions entered Stage 2 on June 24, 2020 and the Windsor-Essex region entered Stage 2 on June 25th, with some exceptions;